lunchbag/hugo-blog/content/posts/new-beginnings.md

 > <p>It is not that we have a short time to live, but that we waste a lot of it.
 Life is long enough, and a sufficiently generous amount has been given to us for the highest achievements if it were all well invested.</p><p align="right">– Seneca</p>

 In life, we have two choices: run on autopilot and let life happen to you.
-Or, take the amazing and unique opportunities available to you only in this exact moment in time of our entire universe's existence.
+Or, take the amazing and unique opportunities available to you only in this exact moment in time in our entire universe's existence.
 I am choosing to actively find my meaning and do something that I can be proud of that makes every day worth living because despite life being difficult, it's still pretty amazing.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">i can't believe we get to exist</p>— DK ✌🏽 (@dk_the_human) <a href="https://twitter.com/dk_the_human/status/1483971870852464641?ref_src=twsrc%5Etfw">January 20, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>